MicrosoftLearning/MB-330-Microsoft-Dynamics-365-Supply-Chain-Management/Instructions/Labs/Case Study3 exercise 1 to 20.md

 3. In the Name field, type **AtlantaRateAssignment**.

-4. In the Rate base field, click the drop-down button to open the lookup.
+4. In the Rate base field, select the drop-down button to open the lookup.

 5. In the list, select **AtlantaBase**.

-6. In the Service field, click the drop-down button to open the lookup.
+6. In the Service field, select the drop-down button to open the lookup.

 7. In the list, find and select **Truck**.